 In September of 1941, late nuclear physicist Rosalyn Sussman Yalow arrived at the University of Illinois to receive her PhD in nuclear physics.
 A graduate student during the World War II era, Yalow was the only woman among a campus-wide faculty of 400 when she accepted her teaching assistantship in 1941 and became the second woman to receive a PhD in Physics in University history.

-100 years after her birth, The Grainger College of Engineering alumna and Nobel Prize Laureate will be honored for her legacy as a pioneer for women in STEM, thanks to funding from the Heising-Simons Foundation.
+100 years after her birth, The Grainger College of Engineering alumna and Nobel Prize Laureate will be honored for her legacy as a pioneer for women in STEM, thanks to funding from the Heising-Simons Foundation and donors to the Physics Priority Fund.
 This professorship is the first in the college’s history to be named in honor of a female alumna.

 The Rosalyn S. Yalow Professorship is the first award in the college’s history to be named in honor of a female alumna.
 This prestigious, inaugural appointment has been awarded to Dr. Nadya Mason, physics professor, award-winning physicist, and champion for diversity in STEM.

 Dr. Mason said she admires Yalow for the strength she possessed to “push through” the hardships she faced as the only woman in her graduating class, then to earn her degree and later be awarded the Nobel Prize.

 “Women are often underrecognized for their contributions in the work that they've done,” Dr. Mason said.
 “So it's an honor to be able to celebrate Rosalyn Sussman Yalow and the things that she did through this award, and also to just have and share the professorship that is named after a woman and recognize that although this is the first, hopefully it won’t be the last.”